 - Important information

-Population 2.189 million Languages Spanish Currency Euro Visa Information No visa required for EU citizens
+Population 2.189 million Languages Spanish Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures